naveedishaque/pedion-bioinformatics-workshop/data-management.md

 - in order to process and analyse data effectively it has to be stored in a structured way
 - primary data ingested by OTP and directly created by OTP is read only to prevent accidental modification
+   - in the **project** directory
+- secondary data processing is stored in a slightly more flexible, but euqally secure way
+   - in the **analysis** directory

 ## Data access management